 Not far from St. Paul’s Cathedral you will find Postman’s Park, which owes its name to the fact that it is a favorite of workers in the central post office nearby.
 Its main feature is a memorial wall – George Frederic Watt’s Memorial to Heroic Self Sacrifice – which houses tables with the names and brief stories of people who lost their lives when trying to save the lives of others.

 The park is unknown to tourists, an oasis of peace despite the chaos of the city surrounding it, and a truly nice place to spend a few moments.

 St. Katherine Dock Marina

-One of the nicest London hidden gems is St. Katherine Dock.
-London’s only central marina is tucked away between the Tower of London, Tower Bridge and Tower Hill metro station, yet for some reason I only made it there after years or living in the city, when a friend of mine moved in the area.
+One of the best hidden gems in London, St. Katherine Dock is the city’s only central marina, tucked away between the Tower of London, Tower Bridge and Tower Hill subway station.
+For some reason I only made it there after years or living in the city, when a friend of mine moved in the area.

-Let me tell you, this is one of the most pleasant surprises London had for me!
-What you will love about it is that it is right in the center of town, yet tourists never make it there so you are in for a real local experience – and you won’t get to see any of those crowds that are so typical of London.
+What you will love about it is that it is right in the center of town, yet tourists never make it there: you are in for a real local experience, away from the crowds.
 At the dock you will find some bars, pubs and restaurant and a small square where you can hang out.

 The Dickens Inn Pub

-If you visit St. Katherine Dock, make sure to stop at Dickens Inn pub for a meal or a drink.
+If you visit St. Katherine Dock, stop at Dickens Inn pub for a meal or a drink.
 It looks lovely – especially in the spring and summer months when the flower decorate the balconies and everything is in bloom.

 Saint Dunstan In The East

-The nearest metro station is High Street Kensington, on the District and Circle lines, so you can pop in if you are on a shopping spree on that part of town.
+The nearest subway station is High Street Kensington, on the District and Circle lines, so you can pop in if you are on a shopping spree in that part of town.